Date issued: November 2022

 What is the recovery like after surgery?

-After the operation you will normally have a urinary catheter in place (a tube into your bladder) and a drip in your arm.
+After the operation you will have a urinary catheter in place (a tube into your bladder) and a drip in your arm.
 You will be allowed to eat and drink as soon as you want to after the operation, and your drip will be removed once you are drinking enough.
-Your anaesthetist will talk about pain control with you before the operation but usually painkilling tablets and liquids will be enough.
+Your anaesthetist will talk about pain control with you before the operation, but usually painkilling tablets and liquids will be enough.
+Please be aware that medication containing codeine is likely to cause some constipation.

-Usually, early on the day after your operation your catheter will be removed and you can walk to the toilet to pass urine.
-You should be able to go home the day after the operation.
+Usually, early on the morning after your operation your catheter will be removed, and you can walk to the toilet to pass urine.
+You may be able to go home the same day of the operation, in which case it will be removed in theatre.
 It is important to avoid constipation and straining in the first few weeks after surgery.
 We will give you laxatives to take (usually Laxido) until you are reviewed in the clinic.

 You should be fit to drive after a week and return to work after 2-4 weeks.
 You should not lift anything heavier than a full kettle for at least 6 weeks as this can cause excess strain on the pelvic floor muscles and can delay healing; this includes supermarket shopping, housework, lifting children and sports.